 China’s growing interest in large-scale, cross-border projects also dovetails with AU interests.
 An important AU aim is to achieve greater unity and solidarity between African states and through that, accelerate continent-wide political and socio-economic integration.
 Both parties stand to benefit.

-In 2015 AU Commission Chairperson Nkosazana Dlamini-Zuma and China’s vice-minister of foreign affairs, Zhang Ming, announced the signing of a memorandum of understanding around a continental transport agenda, including high-speed rail, aviation, road, highway, and industrialisation infrastructure.
-While specifics were lacking, the memorandum fits with China’s other lofty plans to connect Africa, including the Three Networks and Industrialisation plan, as well as its much larger One Belt One Road initiative, which seeks to connect East Africa, the Middle East, Southeast Asia and Central Asia with Europe.
+In 2015 AU chair Nkosazana Dlamini-Zuma and China’s vice-minister of foreign affairs, Zhang Ming, announced the signing of a memorandum of understanding around a continental transport agenda, including high-speed rail, aviation, road, highway, and industrialisation infrastructure.
+While specifics were lacking, the memorandum fits with China’s other lofty plans to connect Africa.
+These include the Three Networks and Industrialisation plan, as well as its much larger One Belt One Road initiative, which seeks to connect East Africa, the Middle East, Southeast Asia and Central Asia with Europe.

 The AU has been keen to integrate itself into regional infrastructure projects in which China is a major player.
 For instance, in 2015 the Lamu Port Southern Sudan-Ethiopia Transport project was admitted as a Presidential Infrastructure Champion Initiative under the AU Commission.
 China is also increasingly engaging with the East African Community and the Southern African Development Community.
 Given China’s preference for bilateral interactions, its engagement with these multilateral institutions allows it to have its cake and eat it too.